Routledge: History

 In 1985, Routledge & Kegan Paul joined with Associated Book Publishers (ABP), which was later acquired by International Thomson in 1987.
 Under Thomson's ownership, Routledge's name and operations were retained, with the additions of backlists from Methuen, Tavistock Publications, Croom Helm and Unwin Hyman.
 In 1996, a management buyout financed by the European private equity firm Cinven saw Routledge operating as an independent company once again.
-Just two years later, Cinven and Routledge's directors accepted a deal for Routledge's acquisition by Taylor & Francis Group (T&F), with the Routledge name being retained as an imprint and subdivision.
+In 1997, Cinven acquired journals publisher Carfax and book publisher Spon.
+In 1998, Cinven and Routledge's directors accepted a deal for Routledge's acquisition by Taylor & Francis Group (T&F), with the Routledge name being retained as an imprint and subdivision.

 In 2004, T&F became a division within Informa plc after a merger.
 Routledge continues as a primary publishing unit and imprint within Informa's 'academic publishing' division, publishing academic humanities and social science books, journals, reference works and digital products.
 Routledge has grown considerably as a result of organic growth and acquisitions of other publishing companies and other publishers' titles by its parent company.
 Humanities and social sciences titles acquired by T&F from other publishers are rebranded under the Routledge imprint.